nasif-mahmood/Pong/README.md

 # Pong

 ## About
-Pong made using Pygame based on the tutorial by Clear Code
+Pong made using Pygame

+Followed a tutorial by Clear Code for the most part but I added some improvements afterwards